NCAR/VAPOR/docs/usage/twoDData.rst

 Description
 -----------

-The Two Dimensional Data Renderer displays the user's 2D data variables along the plane described by the source data file.
+The 2D Data Renderer displays the user's 2D data variables along the plane described by the source data file.

 Basic Controls
 --------------